 For receivables carried at amortized cost, the Fund assesses whether objective evidence of impairment exists.
-If there is objective evidence that an impairment loss has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows (excluding future impairment losses that have not been incurred).
+If there is objective evidence that an impairment loss has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted using the asset's original effective interest rate (EIR) (excluding future impairment losses that have not been incurred).

 The carrying amount of the asset is reduced through the use of an allowance account and the amount of loss is charged against the statement of comprehensive income.
 If, in a subsequent year, the amount of the estimated impairment loss decreases because of an event occurring after the impairment was recognized, the previously recognized impairment loss is reduced by adjusting the allowance account.
-If a future write-off is later recovered, any amounts formerly charged are credited against 'Provision for credit losses' in the statement of comprehensive income.
+If a future write-off is later recovered, any amounts formerly charged are credited against 'Provision for impairment losses' in the statement of comprehensive income.